IBM/aspera-cli/docs/README.erb.md

 ERROR -- net.ssh.authentication.agent: could not connect to ssh-agent: Agent not configured
 ```

-or on Windows:
+Or on Windows:

 ```shell
 ERROR -- net.ssh.authentication.agent: could not connect to ssh-agent: pageant process not running
 ```

-This means that your environment suggests using an agent, but you don't have such an SSH agent running, then:
+This means that your environment suggests using an agent, but you do not have such an SSH agent running, then:

 - Check env var: `SSH_AGENT_SOCK`
 - Check your file: `$HOME/.ssh/config`